 Both these organisations provide a wide range of services for children, families and communities, and have done so for decades.
-Their evidenced based services are underpinned by a commitment to measuring success, and have resulted in many positive outcomes.
-But despite this, they, like many other organisations, face the reality that the complexity, and level of demand for services, continues to grow unabated.
+Their evidenced-based services are underpinned by a commitment to measuring success and have resulted in many positive outcomes.
+But despite this, they, like many other organisations, face the reality that the complexity, and level of demand for services, continue to grow unabated.
 The reality is that successes at the individual level, have not been matched by success at the societal level.

 For children this is borne out by the data that shows far too many are not faring as well as they should be in affluent, modern 21st Century Australia, as this slide shows.

 Across Australia efforts to improve outcomes for children are ongoing on many fronts.

 Measuring and evaluating success is very much part of that.
 So too is data collection, linking and mapping: research and accelerating its translation into policy and practice: refining service delivery and using models such as collective impact, finding ways to overcome fragmentation, as well as better coordination of state and federal responsibilities.
 We have the National Framework for Protecting Australia’s Children, SNAICCs Family Matters campaign, Royal Commissions, and Commissioners for Children and Young People.
 There are hundreds of articles and reports.
 There are hundreds of organisations, thousands of individuals, parents, carers and all levels of government working to ensure the wellbeing of children – all part of what I think can be described as an unprecedented focus on children.